BIOP/ArgoLight_analysis_tool/README.md

 ## Requirements
 - You need to have access to an OMERO database where the images to analyze are located.
 - Your images should be separated according to the microscope used (i.e. one dataset per microscope).
 All the datasets should be located under the same project.
+- Your slide should be an ArgoLight Slide.
+The slide must contain the field-of-rings patterns because it is the one used for the analysis.
+- 2 different type of images are expected :
+  - One image with pixel size = 200 nm, centered on the middle cross, with minimal rotation, to catch the entire objective FoV (preferentially at zoom factor = 1).
+It corresponds to the fullFoV image.
+  - One image with pixel size = 60 nm, centered on the middle cross, with minimal rotation, to be able to measure the FWHM.
+It corresponds to the partialFoV image.
 - Images have to be named according the following structure
   - For fileset images
     - *microscopeName*\_*ArgoSlideName*\_*patternImaged*\_**d***AcquisitionDate*\_**o***Objective*\_*ImmersionMedium*.extension [*FOV*\_*Serie*]